 At the end of the year, the City's governmental activities funds had invested, net of depreciation, in a variety of capital assets and infrastructure.
 Accumulated depreciation is included with the governmental capital assets.

-Major capital asset events during the year include the purchase of land, vehicles, body cameras, and audio video equipment.
+Major capital asset events during the year include the purchase of land and right to use vehicles.

 For more detailed information on changes in capital assets, please refer to the notes to the financial statements.

 Long-term Debt